VilnaCRM-Org/php-service-template/README.md

 The list of the `make` possibilities:

 ```
-artillery                    A load testing framework
+bats                         Bats is a TAP-compliant testing framework for Bash
 behat                        A php framework for autotesting business expectations
 build                        Builds the images (PHP, caddy)
 cache-clear                  Clears and warms up the application cache for a given environment and debug mode